 "Pace" is another workplace limitation that may apply to someone with borderline intellectual functioning.
 Someone who needs extra time to perform tasks may not be able to do certain jobs, such as assembly-line work.

 Judgment.
 Because people with borderline intellectual functioning often have impaired judgment and reasoning ability, they may have a limited ability to make judgments on complex work-related decisions.
-This is another potential workplace limitation that should be included in the applicant's RFC, if applicable.
+This is another potential workplace limitation that should be included in the applicant's mental RFC, if applicable.

 Social functioning.
 Borderline intellectual functioning often causes difficulties with social functioning and communication.
 Someone with this condition may be unsuited to jobs that involve dealing with customers.
 This should be reflected in the mental RFC as a limitation in contact with the general public.

 For more information how Social Security assesses whether an applicant's mental and cognitive limitations rule out work, see our article on how Social Security uses mental RFCs to assess disability.